OpenLiberty/iguide-bulkhead/finish/README.txt

 delay TIMEOUT value.
 If the bulkheadSampleServer server is running, run the 'mvn package' Maven command from the directory that contains the extracted .zip file to rebuild the application.
 The changes take effect without restarting the server.
-Otherwise, stop the bulkheadSampleServer server as indicated, run the 'mvn install' Maven command which will restart the server.
+Otherwise, stop the bulkheadSampleServer server as indicated and run the 'mvn install' Maven command which will restart the server.

 To restart the application to simulate the chat requests again, you can stop and restart the bulkheadSampleServer server as indicated.